Press release for a (new) product with examples

 Your product is great.
 We all know that.
 But, your product is not for everybody.
 Avoid spamming your new product to unrelated journalists.
 All that does is create a strained relationship with writers and give you a reputation for being lazy.

-Check out these gorgeous press release examples of new product PR for inspiration. ✨
+Check out more (product launch) press release examples in our examples directory for inspiration. ✨

 Having the right information, high-quality assets, and a gorgeous newsroom to showcase your new product press release will help your brand stand out from the crowd.
 See our other articles on crafting the best press release!